Early life and career of Abraham Lincoln: Case load and income

+In the late 1850s, Lincoln aided his client William B. Ogden in establishing the Chicago Dock and Canal Company, and assisted him further in gaining titles to river and lakefront properties in Chicago through the company.

-Possibly the most notable criminal trial of Lincoln's career as a lawyer came in 1858, when he defended the son of Lincoln's friend, Jack Armstrong.
+Criminal law made up a small part of Lincoln and Herndon's casework.
+Possibly the most notable criminal trial of Lincoln's career as a lawyer came in 1858 when he defended the son of Lincoln's friend, Jack Armstrong.
 William "Duff" Armstrong had been charged with murder.
 The case became famous for Lincoln's use of judicial notice—a rare tactic at that time—to show that an eyewitness had lied on the stand.
 After the witness testified to having seen the crime by moonlight, Lincoln produced a Farmers' Almanac to show that the moon on that date was at such a low angle it could not have provided enough illumination to see anything clearly.
 Based almost entirely on this evidence, Armstrong was acquitted.
+A story arose many years later that Lincoln had modified the almanac, but this was refuted by Abram Bergen, who had witnessed the trial as a young attorney and later served as a justice of the New Mexico territorial supreme court.
+From Bergen's recollection, the prosecution had objected upon Lincoln's demonstration from the almanac and compared it to an almanac in their possession, only to find that Lincoln's was genuine.

 Lincoln was involved in more than 5,100 cases in Illinois alone during his 23-year legal career.
 Though many of these cases involved little more than filing a writ, others were more substantial and quite involved.
 Lincoln and his partners appeared before the Illinois State Supreme Court more than 400 times.